Liam-Zhou/chuwa0311/ShortQuestions/hw1.md

 ## 12. What is plugins in maven, list some plugins.
 Plugins are tools that provide specific goals to fulfill requirements of building and managing a project.

 For example, Maven compiler plugin compiles Java sources.

 Maven JAR Plugin packs the compiled project files into a JAR file.

 Maven Clean Plugin cleans up the project’s directory by removing build files generated at build-time.
-## 13. In Repo/MavenProject directory, create a maven Module using Intelli
+## 13. In Repo/MavenProject directory, create a maven Module using Intellij, named it as belows:
+    1.  groupID: com.chuwa.learn
+    2.  artifactID: java-core
 ## 14. Do Code Review: Go over the PRs in your repo, tried to leave some useful or useful comments in other students' PR, please don't merge it.